 In individuals with sensorineural hearing loss, hair cells are often fewer in number and damaged.
 Hair cell loss or absence may be caused by a genetic mutation or an illness such as meningitis.
 Hair cells may also be destroyed chemically by an ototoxic medication, or simply damaged over time by excessively loud noises.
 The cochlear implant by-passes the hair cells and stimulates the cochlear nerves directly using electrical impulses.
 This allows the brain to interpret the frequency of sound as it would if the hair cells of the basilar membrane were functioning properly.

 An implant does not restore or create normal hearing.
 Instead, under the appropriate conditions, it can give a deaf person a useful auditory understanding of the environment and help them to understand speech when coupled with post-implantation therapy.
-According to researchers at the University of Michigan , approximately 100,000 people worldwide have received cochlear implants; roughly half are children and half adults.
+There are over 250,000 users worldwide, of which 12,000 are in the UK; roughly half are children and half adults.
 The vast majority are in developed countries due to the prohibitive cost of the device, surgery and post-implantation therapy.

 Cochlear implants are controversial, and their introduction has seen the renewal of a century-old debate about models of deafness that often has the medical profession on one side and the Deaf community on the other.
 While cochlear implants have been welcomed by late-deafened adults, hearing parents of deaf children, audiologists, speech pathologists, and surgeons, the implantation of deaf children has been vigorously opposed by many from the signing Deaf community.